saadbasheer/kllcht/README.md

 ![Title](./assets/title.png)
 # /kllcht - Disposable Communication Channels
 /kllcht is a real-time chat application that lets you create **disposable communication channels**.
 It's designed with a focus on aesthetics, responsiveness, and seamless user experience.
 Whether you're creating a new chat room or joining an existing one, /kllcht delivers beautiful design and fluid interactions.
+Go ahead and try it out [here](https://kill-chat.vercel.app/)

 ## Features